inclusionAI/AWorld-RL/RAG-R1/README.md

 # ✍️ Citation
 Please cite our repo if our works are helpful for your research.
 ```
+@article{RAG-R1,
+  title={RAG-R1 : Incentivize the Search and Reasoning Capabilities of LLMs through Multi-query Parallelism},
+  author={Zhiwen Tan and Jiaming Huang and Qintong Wu and Hongxuan Zhang and Chenyi Zhuang and Jinjie Gu},
+  journal={arXiv preprint arXiv:2507.02962},
+  year={2025}
+}
 ```

 # 📧 Contact